Pets and Livestock Preparedness

 - Animals have instincts about severe weather changes and will often isolate themselves if they are afraid.
 During these changes, to prevent your pets from running away, you should bring them inside immediately.

 - If possible, open a faucet slightly and let water drip into a big container.
-Large dogs many be able to obtain water from a partially filled bathtub.
+Large dogs may be able to obtain water from a partially filled bathtub.

 - If your dog wears a chain link collar, have a leather or nylon collar available for when you have to leave your dog alone for several days.
 Chain link collars can get caught on items around the house which can be dangerous and even deadly for your dog.

-- Consider choosing easy-to-clean areas such as utility rooms, bathrooms and basements as safe zones but try to give to give them enough room to move around and not have to stay in their own filth.
+- Consider choosing easy-to-clean areas such as utility rooms, bathrooms, and basements as safe zones but try to give them enough room to move around and not have to stay in their own filth.